-Teaching: 75% - 100% Professional Service: 0% - 20% University Service: 0% - 15%
+Teaching: 75% - 100%

+Professional Service: 0% - 20%

+University Service: 0% - 15%

-The Personnel Committee shall administer student evaluations of special purpose and full-time temporary faculty between the twelfth and the fourteenth weeks of the semester for all courses, every semester.
+The Personnel Committee shall administer student evaluations of special purpose, full-time temporary, and part-time faculty between the thirteenth and the fourteenth weeks of the semester for all courses, every semester.
 The appeals procedures shall also be the same as for tenure-track faculty.